MartinNuc/WheelGo-navigator/README.md

 WheelGo-navigator
 =================

-REST service for fiding the shortest path for wheelchair drivers running on Google AppEngine.
+REST service for fiding the shortest path for wheelchair drivers using OpenStreetMaps running on Google AppEngine.